duneroadrunner/SaferCPlusPlus/index.md

 The library provides a number of vector types.
 Like their [array](#arrays) counterparts, [`mstd::vector<>`](#vector) is a memory-safe drop-in replacement for `std::vector<>` and [`nii_vector<>`](#nii_vector) is a vector that doesn't support "implicit" iterators and (so) is eligible to be safely shared among asynchronous threads.

 But unlike (fixed-size) arrays, dynamic containers like (resizable) vectors present an extra memory safety challenge in that the container may be modified/resized so that an element in the container might be eliminated, or moved to a different location, while there are still references (iterators) targeting the element.
 This results in dynamic containers having additional overhead (for safety mechanisms) and/or usage restrictions.
 For this reason, directly referencing elements in these (resizable) vectors is discouraged.
 You may instead move the vector contents to a (more efficient) "non-resizable" vector and access the elements from that container.
 A [`fixed_nii_vector<>`](#fixed_nii_vector) is provided, but generally you'll want to use [`xscope_borrowing_fixed_nii_vector<>`](#xscope_borrowing_fixed_nii_vector).
 Upon construction it "borrows" the contents of a specified vector and returns the (possibly modified) contents upon destruction.
-The premise here is that the moving of a vector's contents is an inexpensive operation that might be expected to be completely optimized out in cases where the contents are returned to their original location.
+The premise here is that the moving of a vector's contents is an inexpensive operation that might be expected to be completely optimized away in cases where the contents are returned to their original location.
 Like arrays, fixed-size vectors support (efficient) [scope iterators](#xscope_iterator).

 So to restate, the idea is to avoid referencing elements in dynamic containers like resizable vectors.
 To access (or hold references to) the elements, move the contents (if only temporarily) to a non-dynamic container, like a fixed-size vector.

 But if there are occasions when you want to perform a dynamic/resizing operation (like inserting or removing elements) while holding references to individual elements, traditional vectors aren't ideal for this as such operations can invalidate any outstanding iterators.
-Traditionally a list container might be considered more appropriate for these situations as its iterators aren't as prone to being invalidated.
+Traditionally a list container might be considered more appropriate for these situations as its iterators tend to remain intact after insertion/removal operations.
 But lists are generally not as "cache friendly" as vectors, which can be an issue when performance is a priority.
 So the library also includes [`ivector<>`](#ivector), a vector whose iterators behave like list iterators.
 That is, they don't get invalidated by insert/delete/resize vector operations unless the element they were pointing to is deleted, and after any such operation, they will continue to point to the same item, which may then be in a different position in the vector.

 And remember that you can use ["random access sections"](#txscoperandomaccesssection-txscoperandomaccessconstsection-trandomaccesssection-trandomaccessconstsection) to provide access to a subsection of any vector or array.